pROGRAMMERDATASCIENCE22/N-CMAPSS--Streamlit_deployment/README.md

 # N-CMAPSS--Streamlit_deployment
-A simpl eStreamlit app to deploy N-CMAPSS NN MOdel.
+A simple Streamlit app to deploy N-CMAPSS NN MOdel.
-" Project for development of NN model for the N-CMAPSS dataset"
+" Project for development of NN model for the N-CMAPSS dataset" .....In progress